Skip to Content

 What is a Cruise Director?

-I asked past cruisers if they remember seeing a cruise director on their last cruise.
+I asked past cruisers in my Facebook group if they remember seeing a cruise director on their last cruise.
 57% said yes they remember seeing them onboard.

 DO YOU REMEMBER CRUISE DIRECTOR

-The most common way to become a cruise director is by working within the entertainment teams onboard and working up to the role of director.
+The most common way to become a cruise director is by working within the entertainment teams onboard and progressing up to the role of director.

-I started as cruise director staff and then moved onto activities manager, which is on Royal Caribbean it’s the assistant cruise director.
-I then stepped up to the cruise director.
+I started as Cruise Director staff and then moved on to Activities Manager (which on Royal Caribbean is the Assistant Cruise Director.)
+I then stepped up to the Cruise Director Role.

 If you do want to be a cruise director they always hire somebody who has experience living and working on a cruise ship.